Anneliese Maier Research Award

 Award winners are expected to spend a period of up to five years cooperating on a long-term research project with the nominator and / or specialist colleagues at a research institution in Germany.

 The Humboldt Foundation grants up to eight Anneliese Maier Research Awards annually.
 An award is valued at 250,000 EUR.

 Nominations may be submitted by established academics in Germany.
 Direct applications are not accepted.
-The nomination deadline expires on April 30, 2015.

 Other important details